stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

   The distance in beats from the end time of the ```ModFunction```.
 * EndDistSecond
   The distance in seconds from the end time of the ```ModFunction```.
+* NoteTimeRandom
+  A random value that is different for every note.
+(0-1 range)
+* MusicTimeRandom
+  A random value that is different every frame.
+(0-1 range)
+* StageRandom
+  A random value that is different every stage.
+(0-1 range)

 #### Why are there both Beat and Second inputs?
 Because C mods exist.
 And for other things that find it more convenient to